akhilmet/akhil-personal-portfolio/README.md

             return ""
     except Exception:
         pass
-    # --- If it's a numpy array, convert to list ---

     if isinstance(responses_data, np.ndarray):
         responses_data = responses_data.tolist()
-    # --- If it's already a plain string ---
     if isinstance(responses_data, str):
         return responses_data
-    # --- If it's a list, grab first element ---
     if isinstance(responses_data, list) and len(responses_data) > 0:
         first = responses_data[0]
         if isinstance(first, dict):